compromise-evident/rolling-code/README.md

 With RAM_Unix_time_supplement disabled in e.g. groupOTP,
-you and those with whom you wish to communicate in the future will be able to agree upon a good handful of characters in person.
+you and those with whom you wish to communicate in the future will be able to agree upon a good handful of words in person.
-And when at your machines, make a text file containing those characters--followed by any repeating character you've agreed to, until the file is 1,000+ bytes in size.
+And when at your machines, make a text file containing those words--followed by any repeating character you've agreed to, until the file is 1,000+ bytes in size.
-With the two of you having this same file (used once for seeds,) your groupOTP keys are symmetric.
+With the two of you having this same file (or any same file--used once for seeds,) your groupOTP keys are symmetric.

 rolling-code will also supplement ciphertext in Authorship and Hypership.